 “Be strong and go for it!
 Don't let anything hold you back and don't be terrified by what the stats say, you are capable of whatever you put your mind to.” — Sabina Martin

 “If you’re interested in being on the precipice of discovery, research, innovation and development, it doesn’t matter which gender you are.
-As long as you are doing a job you love and you can be yourself, the low percentage of women in STEM doesn’t mean anything.” - Gordana Jekic Dzunic
+As long as you do a job you love and you can be yourself, a low percentage of women in STEM doesn’t mean anything.”
+Gordana Jekic Dzunic

 “If you have a passion for anything STEM, go for it!” — Caitlin Johnson

 What has been the most exciting project you worked on?

 One of the greatest parts about a career in STEM is the diverse range of projects that you can work on.

 - Collision investigations for the space shuttle program.
 (Stephanie Voelker)

 - Creating a fully functional hand-held, 12 lead ECG as a final year capstone project — participating with a team to design hardware and software and even started creating algorithms for auto-diagnosis.
 (Emilie Corcoran)

 - Designing a prototype for a device that detects when drivers are falling asleep at the wheel.
 This used an EEG sensor to analyze the driver's brainwaves to determine level of consciousness.
 (Sabina Martin)